fabri1983/titan256c/README.md

 So far only **B** approach has no CRAM dots in Blastem.
 Although it shows two black lines over the text color ramp.
 **A** has one region with some flickering in continuos dots.
 The captured image doesn't show that.
 **C** still WIP.
 I'm timing some instructions and see where is the right place to put them.

+### TODO:
+- Fix approach C.
+- Add colorful border as original titan demo has.
+Likely using shade mode?
+- Final transition by fading out to black as original titan demo does.
+- Add DMA command buffering as Stef does.
+See dma.c.